whamcloud/Online-Help/docs/Install_Guide/ig_ch_05_install.md

 ```

-For configuring user accounts, see the online Help in the Intel®
+For configuring user accounts, see the online Help in the
 Manager for Lustre\* software.
 The online Help also provides
 instructions for creating, monitoring, and managing your Lustre
 file systems.